mikewarr/cyclecloud_tutorials/Lab2/Tutorial.md

   cluster type.
 Note that you must select a VM type for the master node that supports attached premium storage, such as the ``Standard_DS12_v2``` VM type.

-* Log into the master node and verify that `/mnt/exports` is a 1TB volume:
+* Log into the master node and verify that `/mnt/exports` is a 1TB volume by running the command `df -h` :

 ```[ellen@ip-0A000405 ~]$ df -H /mnt/exports
 Filesystem                         Size  Used Avail Use% Mounted on